kemart0/chRonic-time-wasting-disease/1_Classifier/README.txt

 1 - Prepare training data.
 See DATA PREPARATION.
 2 - Create conda environment for running "disease_classifier.ipynb".
 See CODE AND DEPENDENCIES.
 3 - Run each code block of disease_classifier.ipynb to train and validate a classification model.
+4 - Resulting model is saved as "best_model.pth"

 ################
 DATA PREPARATION